UCD offers places for graduates in Biological/Biomedical/Animal Science in the four-year MVB course.

 The signed and completed UCD Supplementary Application form and related documents must also be returned to the Central Applications Office (CAO) by 1 February prior to entry.

-Copies of Official transcript(s) of your degree(s) are required for assessment purposes (not required of UCD graduates).
+Copies of Official transcript(s) of your degree(s) are required for assessment purposes and must also be submitted to CAO by 1 February.

 N.B.
 Should you be successful in the assessment of your application, you will be required to submit an Official transcript(s) to UCD for verification before the offer will be made official.